 Trust made a Distribution of \$2.0 million in cash.
 A record date of December 7, 2017 was established by the Trust for purposes of this Distribution.
+No distributions were made in 2018, 2019, or the first quarter of 2020.

-Previously issued ART Distributions reverted to the ART in the amounts of approximately \$101,000 and \$27,000 in 2013 and 2016 respectively.
-In the quarter ending September 30, 2017, approximately \$22,000 of additional previously issued distributions reverted to the ART as well.
+Previously issued ART Distributions reverted to the ART in the amounts of approximately \$101,000, \$27,000, and \$22,000 in 2013, 2016, and 2017, respectively.
+In the quarter ending March 31, 2019, approximately \$1,252 of additional previously issued distributions reverted to the ART as well.
 These funds were returned to the ART in accordance with Plan provisions regarding unclaimed Distributions and have been recorded as a deferred holder distributions liability on the ART balance sheet.
 Such funds have reverted to the ART for the benefit of Interest Holders in the class of the forfeiting Holders and will be distributed to such Interest Holders at a time determined by the Trustees.